 This blog was never intended to be a preachy platform, but I promised myself and my audience in the very first post that I would always be real and open, and today this is what’s on my heart.
 So I’m using Facebook and Twitter to say what I feel.
 He is my strength and I’m loved by Him!

 Love God, love others, serve the world – even if you’re kinda screwed up with past hurt and present scars…like me.
-And when something goes right in your world, maybe you could use social media to help encourage others to hang in there too!
+And maybe you could use social media to help encourage others to hang in there too!